 Over the decades, wild swings in prices and demand caused mines to close, open, and close again, leaving behind hazardous mine shafts and radioactive mill tailings

-, became the last to close in 2009.
-The cost of remediating the mill sites is staggering: over $1 billion has been This is based on 2018 figures.spent to date
+.
+The cost of remediating old mill sites is staggering: over $1 billion has been This is based on 2018 figures.spent to date

 , but plumes of contaminants still pollute the San Miguel, Dolores, and Colorado rivers